astormic/CellLabelling_JurkatTCells/README.md

 # Cell Labelling

-_Labelling membrane proteins on Jurkat T-cells using primary and secondary antibodies._
+_Labelling membrane proteins on Jurkat T-cells using primary and secondary antibodies.
+I'm constantly updating this repository by moving my notes to here.
+Let me know if you have any suggestions._

 </header>